AbdullahAlbuqmi/Global_Terrorism_Analysis/README.md

 # Global Terrorism Dashboard

-An interactive data exploration and visualization dashboard built with *Streamlit, analyzing the **Global Terrorism Database (GTD)*.
+An interactive data exploration and visualization dashboard built with *Streamlit*, analyzing the *Global Terrorism Database (GTD)*.
-The project includes *Exploratory Data Analysis (EDA), **geospatial visualizations, and **interactive filters* to uncover patterns in global terrorist attacks (location, time, attack types, targets, and casualties).
+The project includes *Exploratory Data Analysis (EDA)*, *geospatial visualizations*, and *interactive filters* to uncover patterns in global terrorist attacks (location, time, attack types, targets, and casualties).

 ---